ABOUT CALIE

 Information About the San Diego Tribal Dance Program, Soaring Eagles:

-by Roy Cook, Opata-Oodham, Mazopiye Wishasha: Writer, Singer, Speaker.
+by Roy Cook, Opata-Oodham, Mazopiye Wishasha: Writer, Singer, Speaker

-Many young Native American children, grades K-12, attend the classes to learn about their Native American cultural dance protocol to actively participate in California Indian traditional gatherings and powwows like the upcoming Barona Traditional Gathering on August 14-17, 2008, and the completed 2008 Sycuan Traditional Gathering.
+Many young Native American children, grades K-12, attend the classes to learn about their Native American cultural dance protocol to actively participate in California Indian traditional gatherings and powwows like the Barona Traditional Gathering on August 14-17, 2008, and the 2008 Sycuan Traditional Gathering.

 he Soaring Eagles summer powwow dance classes bring together American Indians dancers from different tribes to share their Intertribal powwow dances.
 A schedule calendar will be provided with the date, location and time.
 For up to date information call Indian Education Title VII at 858-627-7362.
 Refreshment will be provided to all the participants.